It’s time to learn how to portion control!

 The above video is taken from Nerd Fitness Prime, as part of our NF Kitchen series.

-In it, Coach Lauren and Justin discuss the two most important parts of every meal: protein and vegetables.
+In it, Coach Lauren and Justin discuss the two most important parts of every meal:

 Here’s something that might seem counterintuitive: our #1 recommendation for portion control isn’t about limiting food.
 Instead, make sure you get a proper serving of protein and vegetables every time you sit down to eat.